temasictfic/xtts-v2-tts/README.md

 - Use clear, noise-free reference audio
 - Reference audio should be 6-30 seconds long
 - Match the language to your reference speaker
-- Adjust temperature for more/less variation

 ## License

-This project uses the Coqui TTS library.
+This project uses the coqui-tts library (Idiap fork).
 Please refer to their license for usage terms.

 ## Disclaimer